 So, while the rapid spread of COVID-19 is causing widespread disruption to normal life around the world, with many countries shutting schools and universities, the role of science communication has probably never been greater in helping society get through the crisis writes Nic Mitchell.

 That’s why the planned 2020 EUPRIO annual conference on ‘Science Communication.
-How to engage nowadays’ is so relevant to our members and others working on the frontline of university and research public engagement.
+How to engage nowadays’ – now due to open on Friday 30 October – is so relevant to our members and others working on the frontline of university and research public engagement.

 Of course, the venue for our next conference is in Trieste, Italy – one of the first countries to be affected by COVID-19 on a mass scale.

-EUPRIO President Jan Dries said: “Hopefully, we will back to some kind of normality by its opening on 30 August – 24 weeks away – and EUPRIO’s Task Force is pressing ahead with conference planning.
+EUPRIO President Jan Dries said: “Hopefully, we will back to some kind of normality in the not-too-distant future.
+But the the conference Task Force has put back the opening from the original date of 30 August to Friday 30 October.
 There will certainly be a lot of valuable recent case-study material on what works – and just as important, what doesn’t work – in terms of effective science communication in an emergency such as this.”

 Risk and research